Eugene Parker

-Eugene Newman Parker (June 10, 1927 – March 15, 2022) was an American solar and plasma physicist.
-In the 1950s he proposed the existence of the solar wind and that the magnetic field in the outer Solar System would be in the shape of a Parker spiral, predictions that were later confirmed by spacecraft measurements.
-In 1987, Parker proposed the existence of nanoflares, a leading candidate to explain the coronal heating problem.
+Eugene Newman Parker (June 10, 1927 – March 15, 2022) was an American solar and plasma physicist, often called the "father" and "founder" of heliophysics.
+In 1958, he proposed the existence of the solar wind and predicted that the magnetic field in the outer Solar System would be in the shape of a Parker spiral—predictions initially rejected by reviewers and scientific community, but quickly confirmed by the Mariner 2 spacecraft in 1962.
+Multiple phenomena in solar and plasma physics bear his name, including the Parker instability, Parker equation, Sweet–Parker model of magnetic reconnection, Parker limit on magnetic monopoles, and Parker theorem.
+In 1988, he proposed that nanoflares could explain the coronal heating problem, a theory that remains a leading candidate.

-Parker obtained his PhD from Caltech and spent four years as a postdoctoral researcher at the University of Utah.
-He joined University of Chicago in 1955 and spent the rest of his career there, holding positions in the physics department, the astronomy and astrophysics department, and the Enrico Fermi Institute.
-Parker was elected to the National Academy of Sciences in 1967.
-In 2017, NASA named its Parker Solar Probe in his honor, the first NASA spacecraft named after a living person.
+Parker obtained his PhD from Caltech in 1951 and spent four years at the University of Utah before joining the University of Chicago in 1955, where he spent the rest of his career at the Enrico Fermi Institute.
+He wrote more than 400 papers, mostly without co-authors, and received multiple awards including the National Medal of Science (1989), Gold Medal of the Royal Astronomical Society (1992), Kyoto Prize (2003), and Crafoord Prize (2020).
+In 2017, NASA renamed its Solar Probe Plus mission to Parker Solar Probe in his honor, the first NASA spacecraft named after a living person.

 Biography

-Parker was born in Houghton, Michigan to Glenn and Helen (MacNair) Parker on June 10, 1927.
-He received his Bachelor of Science degree in physics from Michigan State University in 1948 and a Doctor of Philosophy (PhD) degree from Caltech in 1951.
-Parker spent four years at the University of Utah before joining the University of Chicago in 1955, where he spent the rest of his career.
-He held positions in Chicago's physics department, astronomy and astrophysics department, and the Enrico Fermi Institute.
-Parker was elected to the National Academy of Sciences in 1967.